 Last month, I gave a 15-minute presentation in Berlin, Germany, called The Future of the Author-Publisher Relationship, as part of an innovative publishing think-tank event called LitFlow.
-To accompany my talk, I wrote a 2,500-word article that was posted on LitFlow’s website.
-You can read it here.
+To accompany my talk, I wrote a 2,500-word article.

 In a nutshell, I suggest that—given the changes happening in the industry—traditional publishers will need to be more author-focused in their operations by offering tools, community, and education to help authors be more successful, to everyone’s greater benefit.
 If publishers fail to do so, then authors, who have an increasing number of publishing options available to them, will depart for greener pastures.
 I pointed out that Amazon has a VP of author relations, and views the author like a second customer, but publishers have no such author-relations position or focus on authors as a community to be served.
 I recommended publishers create their own VPs of author relations and be more strategic in serving authors on a long-term, broad basis rather than on a title-by-title basis.

 Unsurprisingly, I’ve seen a lot of public shares and comments about this piece from authors, but very little from those working inside New York publishing.
 Part of that is natural—I’m known mostly to authors and they follow me.
 The other part, though, is that my proposal is flawed, even laughable, if you’re part of the Big Six engine.
 Let me count the ways.

 1. Publishers’ most important service to authors is undertaking the financial risk of their creative work.

 If you sign a traditional deal with a Big Six house, you’ll receive an advance.
 But most authors (up to 80%) never see royalties; their books never earn out.
 That means most publishers pay more to authors than what prevailing royalty rates might indicate, though there are reports that advances are declining.